Explore more calculators

 What is Average Price?

-Average price (also known as cost basis) is the average cost of your investment after multiple purchases at different prices.
+Average price, also known as cost basis, is the weighted cost of your investment after multiple purchases at different prices.
+It gives you a single entry price that reflects all of your buys combined.

 How Average Price Works